kroman0/products/qtheme.template/trunk/qthemetemplate/README.txt

     ...

-In profiles/default directory added (if not yet exist) cssregistry.xml profile, and register new foo.js javascript resource.
+cssregistry.xml profile was added into profiles/default directory (if does not exist yet), and register new foo.js javascript resource.

     >>> 'jsregistry.xml' in os.listdir('profiles/default')